“Salvation is of the Jews”

 Although God’s love enfolds all humanity, it directly benefits only those who accept it by faith.
 “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name” (John 1:12).
 Thus, the decisive aspect lies with people themselves— “as many” as receive and believe are given the adoption.
 Love necessitates interchange in order to be fully effective.

 God’s love embraces those who reject it as well as those who accept it.
 But He can’t force anyone against his will.
-For this reason, none of the lost can charge God at the end of time of not caring or reaching out for them.
+For this reason, none of the lost can at the day of judgment charge God of not caring or reaching out for them.
 Consequently, “they are without excuse” (Romans 1:20) for rejecting the redemption that God has given them so freely.

 In His service,